Congress Plaza Hotel

+The Congress Plaza Hotel is a hotel on Michigan Avenue in Chicago, across from Grant Park.
+Opened by R.H.
+Southgate just before the 1893 World’s Fair, the hotel has hosted numerous US Presidents and a wide range of political and cultural events.
+The hotel is frequently claimed to be one of the most haunted buildings in Chicago.

+The hotel is not currently affiliated with any national chain.
+Since 2012 it has been owned by a joint venture of New York investment firms.

+History

-The Congress Plaza Hotel is located on South Michigan Avenue across from Grant Park in Chicago at 520 South Michigan Avenue.
-Its eleven story edifice was originally designed by architect Clinton J. Warren as an annex to the Auditorium Theater across the street.
-The two buildings were linked by a marble-lined underground passage called Peacock Alley.
-After opening for business in 1893, for the World's Columbian Exposition, the hotel underwent two major expansions and renovations, first in 1902 and then again in 1907 which brought the total complex up to 1 e6sqft.
-The design and construction of these two additions were overseen by the firm of Holabird & Roche.
+When its north tower opened in 1893, the hotel was named the Auditorium Annex per its intended usage as an annex to the Auditorium Building across the street.
+Designed by architect Clinton J. Warren, the north tower was linked to the Auditorium building by a marble-lined underground passage called Peacock Alley.

+After the World's Columbian Exposition, the hotel underwent two major expansions and renovations, first in 1902 and then again in 1907, which brought the total complex up to 1 e6sqft.
+The design and construction of these two additions, including the south tower, were overseen by the firm of Holabird & Roche.
 The hotel now features 871 guest rooms and suites.

+The hotel changed its name to the Congress Hotel by 1908.